daltonwu/mks22x-WordTree/readme.txt

 Additional features:

 None were added, although included in the project is the snazzy main method.
+Yes, it is true that some of the methods are redundant (the printing methods).

+Note that, when running the main method, inputting more than one space between the method name and the parameter will result in strange results.
+My code will scold you.

 How to run this cool project: